Track 12: CT Passenger Stations, B-BO

 BETHEL1 [D&N, 1852]

 The railroad commissioners mention that a new station was built here in 1899.
-As it was nearing completion, a May article in the Danbury News is reported to have said that "the interior of the new station is fitted up very comfortably.
+As it was nearing completion, a Danbury News article in May said that "the interior of the new station is fitted up very comfortably.
 The waiting room is neatly finished off and furnished with all the accommodations necessary.
 The ticket and telegraph office is in the center of the building, between the freight and passenger departments.
 Agent McMahon has a cozy little office, and just opposite is a small baggage room, which will be in charge of Baggagemaster Beaupin.
 The new station, although not a large one, will probably meet all requirements, and is certainly substantially built and nicely arranged."
-Further improvements were cited in the NYNH&H annual report in June, 1909 which puts Bethel under the category of "new passenger stations or increased facilities" in progress or to be completed in the coming year.
-[REFS: DN/05/24/1899/??; CRC47.1899.30; NHAR38.1909.7]
+The card at [1] is postmarked 9/14/1908.
+Note the coach standing at left, the unusual side-mounted double order board in the middle and the freight ramp at right with the little girl standing on it.
+Likely from the 1910s, the undated real estate card at [3] gives details and dimensions, including the "cubage" of 36,000 cubic feet; the build date is given erroneously as 1897.
+The ICC val photo at [2] looks northward on 10/13/1916.
+The southward-looking PUC inspection photo at [4] is dated 6/2/1925.
+Note the newly installed catenary towers, to be operational within a month.
+Electrification was discontiued early in 1961.
+The shot at [5] looks like the 1960s with the NH in block letters and at [6] EP-2s meet at Bethel lower siding just to the south.
+The architectural sketch at [7] is dated April, 1900, a year later than the 1899 that the newspaper gives for the opening of this station.
+Wouldn't the plans have to be drawn before the depot was built?
+Between this and the real estate card at [3] we wonder how reliable the dates on any of these 'official' documents are.
+Further improvements here were cited in the June, 1909 annual report which puts Bethel in the category of "new passenger stations or increased facilities in progress or to be completed in the coming year."
+[REFS: NBE/04/28/1899/02; DN/05/24/1899/??; CRC47.1899.30; NHAR38.1909.7; HC/06/13/1925/24; P84,89][rev122417, 051422]

 The railroad commissioners mention that a new station was built here in 1899.
-As it was nearing completion, a May article in the Danbury News is reported to have said that "the interior of the new station is fitted up very comfortably.
+As it was nearing completion, a Danbury News article in May said that "the interior of the new station is fitted up very comfortably.
 The waiting room is neatly finished off and furnished with all the accommodations necessary.
 The ticket and telegraph office is in the center of the building, between the freight and passenger departments.
 Agent McMahon has a cozy little office, and just opposite is a small baggage room, which will be in charge of Baggagemaster Beaupin.
 The new station, although not a large one, will probably meet all requirements, and is certainly substantially built and nicely arranged."
-Further improvements were cited in the NYNH&H annual report in June, 1909 which puts Bethel under the category of "new passenger stations or increased facilities" in progress or to be completed in the coming year.
-[REFS: DN/05/24/1899/??; CRC47.1899.30; NHAR38.1909.7]
+The card at [1] is postmarked 9/14/1908.
+Note the coach standing at left, the unusual side-mounted double order board in the middle and the freight ramp at right with the little girl standing on it.
+Likely from the 1910s, the undated real estate card at [3] gives details and dimensions, including the "cubage" of 36,000 cubic feet; the build date is given erroneously as 1897.
+The ICC val photo at [2] looks northward on 10/13/1916.
+The southward-looking PUC inspection photo at [4] is dated 6/2/1925.
+Note the newly installed catenary towers, to be operational within a month.
+Electrification was discontiued early in 1961.
+The shot at [5] looks like the 1960s with the NH in block letters and at [6] EP-2s meet at Bethel lower siding just to the south.
+The architectural sketch at [7] is dated April, 1900, a year later than the 1899 that the newspaper gives for the opening of this station.
+Wouldn't the plans have to be drawn before the depot was built?
+Between this and the real estate card at [3] we wonder how reliable the dates on any of these 'official' documents are.
+Further improvements here were cited in the June, 1909 annual report which puts Bethel in the category of "new passenger stations or increased facilities in progress or to be completed in the coming year."
+[REFS: NBE/04/28/1899/02; DN/05/24/1899/??; CRC47.1899.30; NHAR38.1909.7; HC/06/13/1925/24; P84,89][rev122417, 051422]

 Wikipedia